imjasonh/globetrotter/README.md

   - Fortifications are always hit (don't roll)
 - **Build** - if all edges of an HQ are Fortified by you, you can build a structure
   - you can only have one of each structure
+  - if a Rover occupied the space, it gets one free move out before building.
   - **Medic** - if a Rover is adjacent to a Medic HQ, they can Heal 1 HP for one action
   - **Space Port** - moving into a Space Port HQ puts the Rover into orbit
     - a Rover in orbit can descend into any unoccupied space on this board not bordering an enemy Fortification, or any unoccupied space next to the Space Port.